 \subsection{Related works}

-This preprint was first announced in \cite{BBL1}.
+This work was first announced in \cite{BBL1}.
 During the final stages of its preparation, we became aware of the recent work of Bertolini--Longo--Venerucci \cite{BLV}.
 In {\it{loc. cit.}} the authors establish the anticyclotomic main conjecture in new cases, which include Theorem~\ref{thm:main}.
-As for the split case, {\it{loc. cit.}} assumes that $a_p(f)=0$ in the supersingular case, whereas we treat the general non-ordinary case (cf.~\S\ref{appA}).
-The strategy in \cite{BLV} shares some similarities as well as differences with this paper.
+As for the split case, {\it{loc. cit.}} assumes that $a_p(f)=0$ in the non-ordinary case, whereas we treat the general non-ordinary case (cf.~\S\ref{appA}).
+The strategy in {\it loc. cit.} shares some similarities as well as differences with this article.
 In the inert supersingular case, both crucially rely on the construction of local points in \cite{BKO1}.
-Our proof of Theorem~\ref{thm:main}(iii) employs the equality criterion originating from~\cite{howard06} (where Howard formalized the method of Bertolini and Darmon~\cite{BertoliniDarmon2005}), whereas Bertolini--Longo--Venerucci refine the inductive argument of \cite{BertoliniDarmon2005}.
-Moreover, our treatment of the interpolation formulas for the plus/minus theta elements (cf.~\S\ref{ss:strategy}) and their utility differ from \cite[\S4]{BLV}.
-As illustrated in \S\ref{appA}, our framework is readily adaptable to the case when $a_p(f)\ne0$.
+Our proof of Theorem~\ref{thm:main}(iii) employs the equality criterion originating from~\cite{howard06}, where Howard formalized the method of Bertolini and Darmon~\cite{BertoliniDarmon2005}.
+On the other hand, Bertolini--Longo--Venerucci refine the inductive argument of \cite{BertoliniDarmon2005}.
+Our treatment of the interpolation formulas for the plus/minus theta elements and their utility also differ from \cite[\S4]{BLV} (see~\S\ref{ss:strategy}).
+As illustrated in \S\ref{appA}, our framework is more readily adaptable to the $a_p(f)\ne0$ case.

-In a different direction when $p$ splits in $K$, the method of \cite{BCK} has been very recently used by Castella--Hsu--Kundu--Lee--Liu to prove the plus/minus Heegner point main conjecture for elliptic curves \cite[Appendix A]{CHKLL}.
+In a different direction, when $p$ splits in $K$, the method of \cite{BCK} has been very recently used by Castella--Hsu--Kundu--Lee--Liu to prove the plus/minus Heegner point main conjecture for elliptic curves \cite[Appendix A]{CHKLL}.
 Note that Theorem \ref{thm:main} and the results in \S\ref{appA} complement {\it{loc. cit.}}

-Our explicit formulas for the leading term of the plus/minus theta elements at the trivial character have other applications; cf. \cite[Remark~A.7]{CHKLL}.
+Our explicit formulas for the value of plus/minus theta elements at the trivial character have other applications to supersingular Iwasawa theory (see~\cite{CHKLL}, Remark~A.7).